 Although there are certain vagaries between different web browsers this is nothing compared to the bad old days of IE5, IE6, IE7 etc. So any modern browser will do to review the results of inputting some HTML code and the results will be fairly similar regardless of the browser chosen.

 Lesson 1 Complete

 In the next lesson we learn the syntax behind a HTML tag, by explaining start and end tags, tag attributes and some of the terminology commonly used.
-After this we take a quick tour on the basic structure of a HTML document.
-The lesson ends with a second practical where we add some HTML tags to the file we created in Lesson 1 and compare the results.
+The lesson ends with out first practical.